 In fact, digital X-rays, which deliver even less radiation than traditional film-based X-rays, have quickly become commonplace in dental offices throughout the world.

-Periodic and comprehensive oral evaluations to monitor your oral and overall health frequently employ the use of radiographs (X-rays), to help visualize your teeth and bones in ways not possible via the naked eye.
+Periodic and comprehensive oral evaluations at your dental office often employ the use of radiographs (X-rays) to help visualize your teeth and bones in ways not possible via the naked eye.

-It is worth noting that in discussing this code, the word “film” will be used interchangeably to represent both digital and traditional film-based X-rays, as is still often the case, and because the code does not discriminate between either process.
+It is worth noting that with this dental procedure code, the word film can be used interchangeably to represent both digital and traditional film-based X-rays.
+The service code does not discriminate between either process.

 In this procedure, X-rays are taken of the posterior teeth (those in the rear of the mouth), and only three films are taken in total.
 Four bitewing films are generally required to obtain an adequate view, and these films capture images of the teeth from the molar furthest back in your mouth, forward to the canine teeth.

 These X-rays are called bitewing because the paper or plastic tab attached to the film that you bite down on allows the film or digital sensor to hover between your bite in a similar fashion to an airplane wing.
 These tabs, which surround both traditional film or a digital sensor, are connected to the center of these objects, and are referred to as bite-wing “loops.”

 A bitewing view allows your dentist to detect decay and hairline fractures in the crowns of your molars, as well as any potential aveolar bone loss.

 The aveolar is the region of bone in the jaw that holds the teeth intact.
 Four films are generally required to obtain an adequate view, and these films capture images of the teeth from the molar furthest back in your mouth, forward to the canine teeth.